pcdshub/lcls-plc-template-twincat-project/README.md

 ## When starting a new project

  - [ ] Customize this Readme.md to match your own project.
  - [ ] (optional) Configure [doctr](https://pypi.org/project/doctr/) and add the deploy key to the .travis.yml file for auto-generated documentation.
 For instructions on configuring doctr: https://github.com/drdoctr/doctr#run-doctr-configure.
+Doctr can be found in the [PCDS conda environment](https://github.com/pcdshub/pcds-envs).